Lokesh-Sai-Srinivas/LeetCode_Solutions/README.md

 - 🏷️ Tag each solution with **difficulty** (Easy/Medium/Hard)
 - 🤖 Automate progress updates in this README
 - ✨ Keep this repo fun, friendly, and inspiring

 ---

-## 📜 License

-This project is licensed under the [MIT License](./LICENSE) — feel free to fork, use, or contribute 🌟

----